V. (Paddy) Padmanabhan

 Biography

-Prior to joining INSEAD, Professor Padmanabhan was the John K. and Ellen A. Wallace Distinguished Professor of Marketing at the Olin School of Business, Washington University (1998-2002), and an Associate Professor of Marketing and the Fletcher Jones Faculty Fellow at the Graduate School of Business, Stanford University (1990-1998).
-He has served as a visiting professor at the Kellogg Graduate School of Management, Northwestern University, and INSEAD (Europe campus).
+Prior to joining INSEAD, he was John K. and Ellen A. Wallace Distinguished Professor of Marketing at Olin School of Business, Washington University and Associate Professor of Marketing and Fletcher Jones Faculty Fellow at the Graduate School of Business, Stanford University.
+He also served as Visiting Professor at the McDonough School of Business, Georgetown University, Kellogg Graduate School of Management, Northwestern University and INSEAD, Fontainebleau.

-Prior to joining INSEAD, Professor Padmanabhan was the John K. and Ellen A. Wallace Distinguished Professor of Marketing at the Olin School of Business, Washington University (1998-2002), and an Associate Professor of Marketing and the Fletcher Jones Faculty Fellow at the Graduate School of Business, Stanford University (1990-1998).
-He has served as a visiting professor at the Kellogg Graduate School of Management, Northwestern University, and INSEAD (Europe campus).
+Prior to joining INSEAD, he was John K. and Ellen A. Wallace Distinguished Professor of Marketing at Olin School of Business, Washington University and Associate Professor of Marketing and Fletcher Jones Faculty Fellow at the Graduate School of Business, Stanford University.
+He also served as Visiting Professor at the McDonough School of Business, Georgetown University, Kellogg Graduate School of Management, Northwestern University and INSEAD, Fontainebleau.

 Latest posts